All Episodes

 I've talked with some buddies that do federal practice and they've discussed that exact thing, that one, there needs to be a defense to it.

-Two, why aren't we doing that the same thing to those guys, or at least their people, if it works, or at least if it's bad.
+Two, why aren't we doing that the same thing to those guys, or at least their people, if it works, or at least if it's bad?

-But yep, you're homes.
+But yep, you're holding right.

 tim pool